 How Much Liquidity Does The Typical Business Really Have?

-A substantial determinator of business liquidity is cash flow since the difference between inflow and outflow can result in the most liquid asset, which is actual cash.
+A substantial determinator of business liquidity is cash flow.
+The difference between inflow and outflow can result in the most liquid asset, which is actual cash.
 According to a study conducted by J.P.
-Morgan Chase, the average median daily cash outflow of a small business is $374, with an average median daily cash inflow of $381, and some wide variation across and even within industries.
+Morgan Chase, the average median daily cash outflow of a small business is $374, an average median daily cash inflow of $381, and some wide variation across and even within industries.

-For instance, restaurants had the highest inflow and outflow, at $968 and $957, respectively while personal services had the lowest at $219 and $216.
-While these numbers will certainly vary across industries and business sizes (you can rest assured that Coca-Cola is flowing more cash than $381) one thing becomes readily apparent: if businesses are relying on cash flow alone to build up liquidity, they are not going to get very far.
+For instance, restaurants had the highest inflow and outflow, at $968 and $957, respectively, while personal services had the lowest at $219 and $216.
+These numbers will certainly vary across industries and business sizes (you can rest assured that Coca-Cola is flowing more cash than $381) one thing becomes readily apparent: if businesses are relying on cash flow alone to build up liquidity, they are not going to get very far.

 In the realm of personal services, for instance, the average median indicates that only $3 is going into the proverbial piggy bank every day.
-At the end of a year, this might result in around or even less than $1,000, which is not really enough to cover any kind of emergency; you couldn’t even hire a food truck for an employee appreciation day with that kind of money (for that emergency holiday season morale booster).
+At the end of a year, this might result in around or even less than $1,000.
+A minute ammount which is not really enough to cover any kind of emergency.
+You couldn’t even hire a food truck for an employee appreciation day with that kind of money (for that emergency holiday season morale booster).

 The same study found that the median average small business has a daily cash balance of $12,000, again with wide variation across industries.
 Hi-tech manufacturing was the highest at $34,200, and personal services were the lowest at $5,300.
 At the 75th percentile, a business had 3-4 times the average median.
 That means, for instance, a more liquid personal services company would have up to $21,200 on hand for emergencies or quick purchases.